 Category (Human Resources) Effective Date: June 23, 1987.
-Last Revision Date: (24-Oct-11) Page 2 of 3
+Last Revision Date: (24-Oct-11)

-- c) For each of his or her evaluation years a principal and vice-principal shall develop a Performance Plan in accordance with the legislative requirements and Ministry of Education directives. - d) The Director of Education or designate shall ensure that the necessary performance appraisals are carried out in accordance with the legislative requirements and Ministry of Education directives. - e) The Director of Education or designate may conduct additional performance appraisals, if he or she considers it advisable in the light of circumstances relating to the performance of a principal.
-Any additional performance appraisals shall be conducted in accordance with the legislative requirements and Ministry of Education directives. - f) After consultation with his or her supervisory officer, the School Principal or designate may conduct additional performance appraisals, if he or she considers it advisable in the light of circumstances relating to the performance of a vice-principal.
+- For each of his or her evaluation years a principal and vice-principal shall develop a Performance Plan in accordance with the legislative requirements and Ministry of Education - The Director of Education or designate shall ensure that the necessary performance appraisals are carried out in accordance with the legislative requirements and Ministry of Education directives. - The Director of Education or designate may conduct additional performance appraisals, if he or she considers it advisable in the light of circumstances relating to the performance of a principal.
+Any additional performance appraisals shall be conducted in accordance with the legislative requirements and Ministry of Education directives. - After consultation with his or her supervisory officer, the School Principal or designate may conduct additional performance appraisals, if he or she considers it advisable in the light of circumstances relating to the performance of a vice-principal.
 Any additional performance appraisals shall be conducted in accordance with the legislative requirements and Ministry of Education directives.

-4. Board Guidelines for Certain Circumstances:
+Board Guidelines for Certain Circumstances: 4.